wcgordon1/lamplighter/manuscript/publish/ch13_Break_the_Line.md

 "Untrained," Tamsin said, her voice deadly quiet.

-"I didn't mean—"
+"I didn't mean..."

 "You meant exactly that."
 Tamsin stood up.
 "You think we're children playing with things we don't understand.
 You think Kestrel is some kind of amateur who doesn't know what she's doing.
-You think the work we've done, the people we've saved, the seams we've bound—you think it's all just luck."
+You think the work we've done, the people we've saved, the seams we've bound; you think it's all just luck."

 "That's not what I said."

 "It's what you meant."
 Tamsin moved toward the door.
 "And it's what Bram heard when you handed him our files."

 Cole started to stand.
-"Tamsin, wait—"
+"Tamsin, wait..."

 "No." She turned back, and her face was set like stone.
 "You want to know what I think?
 I think you were scared.
 I think working with us made you feel small and uncertain, and when Bram offered you a chance to feel important, to be the responsible one, you took it."

-"That's not—"
+"That's not..."

 "I think you told yourself it was about safety.
 About doing the right thing.
 But really, it was about being the hero of your own story instead of just part of the team."